dmabry/aoc/README.md

-My take the Advent of Code.
+My take on the Advent of Code.

 https://adventofcode.com/